TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 otmann_struct_coeffs: The struct coefficients specified as a string.
 If -1,  it means we will tune.

-perturb_thresh: If the next point chosen is too close to an exisiting point by this times the
+perturb_thresh: If the next point chosen is too close to an exisiting point by this times the diameter,  then we will perturb the point a little bit before querying.
+This is mainly to avoid numerical stability issues.

 poly_order: Order of the polynomial to be used.
 Default is 1 (linear kernel).

 post_hp_tune_burn: How many initial samples to ignore during sampling.

 post_hp_tune_method: Which sampling to use when maximising the tuning criterion.
-Other
+Other option is nuts.

 post_hp_tune_offset: How many samples to ignore between samples.